carsten-langer/paper-computer/README.md

 # paper-computer
-A _functional_ Scala library implementation of a computer working with a sheet of paper, a pen, and a set of items e.g. matches (Streichholzcomputer / Papiercomputer), used for education in the 1980s.
+A _functional_ Scala library implementation of a computer working with a sheet of paper, a pen, and a set of items e.g. matches (Streichholzcomputer / Papiercomputer), used for computer education in the 1980s.

 For background see
 * [WDR paper computer](https://en.wikipedia.org/wiki/WDR_paper_computer)